Japanese Language and Literature: How to Propose a Special Section

-- The guest editor will be expected to (a) serve as the main pipeline between the journal editors and the contributors of the special issue, (b) have the authors make necessary changes in response to the reviewer feedback, if contributions are accepted for publication, (c) copyedit the accepted contributions and make them conform to the JLL style, and (d) send the Coordinating Editor the copyedited manuscript with any other ancillary materials, such as photographs, digital files, artwork, etc. Once the Coordinating Editor has approved the issue, it will be prepared for print.
+- The guest editor will be expected to (a) serve as the main pipeline between the journal editors and the contributors of the special issue, (b) have the authors make necessary changes in response to the feedback from reviewers (who will read the section manuscript in response to a request from the literature or linguistics editor), if contributions are accepted for publication, (c) copyedit the accepted contributions and make them conform to the JLL style, and (d) send the Coordinating Editor the copyedited manuscript with any other ancillary materials, such as photographs, digital files, artwork, etc. Once the Coordinating Editor has approved the section, it will be prepared for print.

 - If the guest editor is a non-native speaker/writer of English, the journal expects the guest editor to consult a copyeditor who is a native speaker/writer of English to make sure that the contributions are error-free.

-- In the past, the journal has issued only one special issue per year, and this publication schedule is likely to be maintained.
+- In the past, the journal has issued only one special section per year, and this publication schedule is likely to be maintained.

-- It is likely that more than one group will be working on special issues at any given time.
-Under these circumstances, the editors will not be able to schedule your special issue until all the materials for your special issue have been submitted to the journal.
-When all of your materials are in, the editors can evaluate the timing of your issue vis-à-vis any other special issues in progress and/or articles that have already been accepted at that point.
+- It is likely that more than one group will be working on special sections at any given time.
+Under these circumstances, the editors will not be able to schedule your special section until all the materials for your section have been submitted to the journal.
+When all of your materials are in, the editors can evaluate the timing of your section vis-à-vis any other special sections in progress and/or articles that have already been accepted at that point.
 We would be happy to receive the completed manuscript at any time you are ready, but we would like to abide by the following internal deadlines—August 31 for Fall issues and February 28 for Spring issues.
 Please try to stay flexible about the timing of the publication.
-We cannot guarantee that your special issue will be published in the fall, for example, even if you meet the August deadline, if the fall issue is very much set by the time you submit it.
-Your special issue will be published in the next available spot.
+We cannot guarantee that your special section will be published in the fall, for example, even if you meet the August deadline, if the fall issue is very much set by the time you submit it.
+Your special section will be published in the next available spot.